neeraj-somani/sep20cloudguruchallenge/README.md

-# Welcome to your CDK Python project!
+# Welcome to Sep-2020 [#CloudGuruChallenge] (https://acloudguru.com/blog/news/introducing-the-cloudguruchallenge) project!
+[Event-Driven Python on AWS] (https://acloudguru.com/blog/engineering/cloudguruchallenge-python-aws-etl)

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`sep20cloudguruchallenge_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.